 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from the Thai authorities.
 However, these requirements are subject to change at any time.
 It is your responsibility to check with the Royal Thai Embassy or one of its consulates for up-to-date information.

 More information is available at the Thai Immigration Bureau.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Thailand, which must be valid for at least six months beyond the date of expected departure from that country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Visas and entry stamps

-Holders of regular Canadian passports arriving by air for the purposes of tourism may enter Thailand for up to 30 days without requesting a visa in advance, while those entering Thailand overland from neighbouring countries for tourism purposes may stay for up to 15 days.
+Holders of regular Canadian passports arriving in Thailand for the purposes of tourism may stay for up to 30 days without a visa.
 Immigration officials can require visitors who are entering without obtaining a visa in advance to show return or onward tickets.
 Holders of Canadian special and diplomatic passports must obtain a visa at a Thai diplomatic mission abroad.
 Obtain the proper visa from a Thai embassy or consulate if you wish to stay longer, work or study.
 It is illegal to work on a tourist visa or without a work permit.